Top 14 Ice Cream Brands

 • low-fat ice cream can be considered dietary – from 100 to 150 calories per 100 grams of product.

-The lowest-calorie ice cream was created by a confectioner from the company Lick Me I’m Delicious.
-He invented a mechanism that turns any product into an edible and very tasty vapor.
+A confectioner from the company created the lowest-calorie ice cream, Lick Me I’m Delicious.
+He invented a mechanism that turns any product into an edible and tasty vapor.
 Ice cream prepared in this way contains 0 calories!

 The highest calorie content is in Akutak, the so-called “Eskimo ice cream.”
 It contains animal fat, which acts as a preservative.
-Taking into account that akutak was invented by the inhabitants of the Far North, the dish is usually made of reindeer, walrus, or seal fat.
+Since the inhabitants of the Far North invented Akutak, the dish is usually made of reindeer, walrus, or seal fat.
 Sometimes, raw fish or meat is added.

 What is the most expensive ice cream in the world?